Commemorate Medication Safety Week April 1 - 7

 drug effects promptly and never hesitate to ask questions when it

-comes your health and the use of medicines.
-Your doctor, healthcare practitioner and pharmacist are there to help...just ask!
+comes your health and the use of medicines and supplements.
+Your doctor, healthcare practitioner and pharmacist are there to help... just ask!
 Go to Taking Medications Safely.

 Go to Taking Coumadin® at Home